Rexer-Glitch/FrontendMentor/Intro Section With Dropdown Menu/README.md

 ### What I learned

-One of the areas I struggled with was how to place the pseudo element of the element behind the element itself, a solution I found that fascinated was
+One of the areas I struggled with was how to place the pseudo element of the element behind the element itself, a solution I found that fascinated me was

 ```css
 .nav-items-wrapper{